-Bitcoin mining machine manufacturers typically price their product based on 150 to 300 days of payback period of Bitcoin mining, which is defined as the period of time for a miner to recover the costs of Bitcoin mining based on the market prevailing Bitcoin price.
-It is estimated that the proportion of the total Bitcoin mining revenue they captured in 2017 and 2018 were 22.9% and 23.4%, respectively.
-While Bitcoin miners currently rely on mining rewards, which are the newly released Bitcoins, for the majority of their revenue, the reduction in Bitcoin supply will cause most of the revenue to be generated from Bitcoin transaction fees in the long run.
+Bitcoin mining machine manufacturers typically price their products based on a payback period of 150 to 300 days of Bitcoin mining, which is defined as the period of time for a miner to recover the costs of Bitcoin mining and the purchase price of the machines based on the market prevailing Bitcoin price.
+It is estimated that their total sales would be equivalent to around 60% of the total Bitcoin mining revenue in 2017 and 2018.
+While Bitcoin miners currently rely on mining rewards, which are the newly released Bitcoins when blocks are created, for the majority of their revenue, the reduction in Bitcoin supply will cause most of the revenue to be generated from Bitcoin transaction fees in the long run.